Graphic Design Services

 Step 2: Scheduling

 Next I’ll create a project schedule based on your desired delivery date.
-It will outline when I’ll need content like text and images, when you can expect to receive proofs, and when the final files will be delivered.
+It will outline when I’ll need content like text and images, when you can expect to receive proofs for your review, and when the final files will be delivered.
 This helps keep the project on track and ensures each step is clear and well-timed.

 Once the schedule is agreed upon, I’ll begin designing your piece.
 Depending on the size, scope and schedule of your project, the design phase may take anywhere from a few days to several weeks.